 Skip to main content

-Harvard professor gets central role in REMEDY
+Harvard professor gets key role in REMEDY

 Photo of a man

-- This is a fantastic strength for REMEDY and Diakonhjemmet hospital, says Espen A. Haavardsholm, center director at REMEDY and head of research and innovation at the hospital.
+- This is a fantastic strength for REMEDY and Diakonhjemmet Hospital, says Espen A. Haavardsholm, center director at REMEDY and head of research and innovation at the hospital.